Okavango and Makgadikgadi Pans

 The next day we head into the Moremi Game Reserve.
 There is exceptional game viewing here.
 We will spend three days camping on the banks of the Savuti Channel.
 Days bring safari drives and bird watching, while nights are spent stargazing and listening to the calls of the wild.
 We will then move to the Khwai concession.
 There is rich game here such as elephant, zebra and wildebeest, as well as magnificent bird life.
 Keep your eyes peeled for big cats lurking in the midday shadows or the hazy light of dusk!

 Our next stop is Makgadikgadi Pans, with its wide open spaces, then we will head to Nxai Pans.
 There is a waterhole within sight of our camp, so you can enjoy excellent game viewing from your deck chair!

-On arrival in Maun you will be met by your safari representative who will assist you to you first nights accommodation.
+On arrival in Maun you will be met by your safari representative and assisted onto a light aircraft for your flight to the Linyanti.

 Day 1 – Maun

 On your arrival at Maun International Airport, Pierre will meet you off your aircraft and drive you the short distance to Maun Rest Camp set on the banks of the Thamalakane River.
 Here you can relax in the shade of a Real Fan palm tree while the team prepares the vehicles for our expedition.
 A scenic flight over the Okavango Delta is highly recommended, the perspective is fantastic and well worth it, we have included this in your tour cost.
 We will dine together as a group to get to know one another, Pierre will explain the plan for the following day.
 (D)

 Day 2 & 3 – Savuti Channel